merkulovlad/DrachunsDetector/app/README.md

 pip install -r requirements.txt
 ```

-**Note**: This will install both Model A and Model B dependencies.
-The MoViNet library will be installed from GitHub.
+**Note**: This installs all detector dependencies (ST-GCN, MoViNet, R2P1, ViViT, and VideoMAE).
+The MoViNet library is installed directly from GitHub alongside Hugging Face's `transformers`.

 ### 4. Download or Place Model Checkpoints